gokulm/BoltOn/docs/mediator.md

 Mediator is the backbone of BoltOn.
 It follows the [Request/Response](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html) and [Command Message](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CommandMessage.html) patterns.

-The main source of inspiration for the Mediator has been [Agatha](https://github.com/davybrion/Agatha), and various other projects like [Brighter](https://github.com/BrighterCommand/Brighter) and [MediatR](https://github.com/jbogard/MediatR).
+The main source of inspiration for the Mediator was [Agatha](https://github.com/davybrion/Agatha), and various other projects like [Brighter](https://github.com/BrighterCommand/Brighter) and [MediatR](https://github.com/jbogard/MediatR).

 Request, Response and RequestHandler
 ------------------------------------
-In order to use Mediator, you need to create a request by implementing any of these interfaces:
+In order to use the Mediator, you need to create a request by implementing any of these interfaces:

 * `IRequest`
 <br /> To create a request that doesn't have any response and doesn't require unit of work.